The-Hotline/web-messaging-docs/README.md

  * i.e. `<button class="my-button-class chat-button" id="header-chat-btn" name="thl-messaging-btn">Chat</button>`
  * i.e. `<button class="my-button-class chat-button" id="footer-chat-btn" name="thl-messaging-btn-footer">Chat with TheHotline.org</button>`

+#### Favicons
+ * Going live 5/23.
+ * To enable chat notifications in browser tabs via favicon changes, please include your favicons here.
+ * The standard version and one alternate versions. ( i.e. https://lib.thehotline.us/img/favicon.ico and https://lib.thehotline.us/img/favicon-alt.ico )
+ * We suggest using an alt favicon that is relatively ambiguous so somebody not engaged in a conversation would be unlikely to notice it as an “unread message” notification.
+Rather than the standard red dot in the corner.
+ * If you leave this blank, browser tab notifications will be disabled.

-### Query strings
+##### Query strings
-Functionality is configured by query string parameters.
+The following options are configured by query string parameters.
 Query strings are obtained from the endpoint-URL for the widgeth and from the page-URL of the webpage laoding the widget.
 If present, page-URL query strings will override those in the endpoint. (i.e. `endpoint-URL:?thllanguage=en` and `page-URL:?thllanguage=es` In this example, the language for the whole site is set to English, but when visiting a Spanish page, the page-URL will be the setting that is resolved)

-If a desired configuration is the default, it can be omitted from both URLs.

-### Button parameters
-This is under development.
-Pass use-specific parameters to the chat via button attributes.

-### Options

-#### Deployment key: 'key' (required)
-Your unique deployment key.
- * This is the only query string that must be declared in the endpoint-URL.
-It will not be obtained from the page-URL.
- * `key=44033576-e28e-8685-2b21-58sample3d9`

 #### Chat Now button:
 By default, if a custom button is not found, a “Need help?
 Chat now” button is added to the bottom-right corner of every web page that the endpoint is loaded in.
 This can be disabled.